Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: CONCLUSION

 \section{CONCLUSION}

 This work presented the analysis of network metrics applied in the weather scope based on a set of precipitation events.
-We examined the relations between meteorological properties and network metrics.
-The spatial and temporal components were considered when building up the networks.
-We identified the relations for the set of events as a whole and for groups of events.
+We examined the relations between meteorological properties and network metrics, and it was done in two scenarios: the entire set of events and groups of events based on their duration.

 Concerning the general ensemble, we could see that a larger area, greater duration, or higher speed tends to extend the correspondent network following the event track.
 Consequently, metrics such as the number of components and the diameter also tend to increase.
 The clustering coefficient, otherwise, decreases as the reflectivity values vary.
 We also analyzed the meteo-network relations inside specific groups of events, classifying them by duration.
 It was possible to notice some particularities in these scenarios.
-In short-duration events, the average reflectivity seems to increase homogeneously, supporting more connections and increasing the network's average degree.
+In short-duration events, the average reflectivity increases homogeneously, supporting more connections and increasing the network's average degree.
 Concerning long-duration events, there is a negative correlation between the clustering coefficient and the event's area or duration.
 In other words, the more extended the event is, the less clustered its network is.

-As a continuation of this work, we plan to analyze the projections of the network and meteorological sets in the bipartite graphs, aiming to go deeper into the correlation analysis.
+Continuing this work, we plan to analyze the projections of the network and meteorological sets in the bipartite graphs, aiming to go deeper into the correlation analysis.
 We also intend to embrace other periods in future works and combine different atmospheric variables in multi-layer networks, including forecast data.
 The expectation is to anticipate extreme events in a very short term.